-- (1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's PTSD mitigated the applicant's misconduct of AWOL.
-Thus, the prior characterization is no longer appropriate. - (2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same pretexts, thus the reason for discharge is no longer appropriate.
-The SPD code associated with the new reason for discharge is JKN. - (3) The RE code will not change due to applicant's PTSD diagnosis warranting consideration prior to reentry of military service.
+(1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's length and quality of service, to include combat service in Afghanistan, outweighed the applicant's assault offense.
+Thus, the prior characterization is no longer appropriate.

+(2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same pretexts.
+Thus, the reason for discharge is no longer appropriate.
+The SPD code associated with the new reason for discharge is JKN.

+(3) The RE code will not change due to the BH condition.
+The current code is consistent with the procedural and substantive requirements of the regulation.